aabtop/reify/projects/hypo/README.md

 nix-build projects/hypo/src
 ```

-The resulting hypo executable will be located at the path `result/bin/hypo` .
+The resulting hypo executable will be located at the path `result/bin/hypo`, in the Reify repository's root where you ran `nix-build`.

 ### Build with Docker